Sinclair Oil Corporation: 1916-1960s

+Near the beginning of the Great Depression, Sinclair sold the remaining interest in its pipeline to Standard Oil of Indiana for US$72.5 million.
+With these funds, including an additional US$33.5 million from an additional common stock issue, Sinclair retired several promissory notes and prepared to weather the Depression with the remaining supply of cash.

+In 1921, Sinclair began negotiating with the Far Eastern Republic in order to secure oil concessions in northern Sakhalin.
+These efforts would fail due to the Japanese occupation of the entire island, which would end in 1925 with the Soviet Union granting the rights to Japan's North Sakhalin Oil Company instead.

 Between 1921 and 1922, Sinclair leased oil production rights to Teapot Dome in Wyoming without competitive bidding.
 This led to the Teapot Dome scandal.
 At the same time, Sinclair Oil was approached by the Italian fascist government.
 Benito Mussolini's government wanted to increase competition in the Italian oil market, which was controlled by the Italo-American Petroleum Society (SIAP), which in turn was fully dominated by Standard Oil.
 As the Teapot Dome scandal unfolded in the United States and reached the international press, Mussolini accelerated the negotiations, with a deal signed on May 4, 1924 (although without an official meeting, to avoid public outcry).

 Because of this, Sinclair Oil Company is known for having made "large payments to leading Fascists — all acting as intermediaries for Benito Mussolini — in return for an exclusive monopoly to drill for oil on Italian soil and in the Italian colonies".

 The deal was reported in a press release by the Head of Government (Mussolini) issued on the night of May 15, 1924, and published by most newspapers on the following day.
 The press release assured the public that Sinclair Oil had been awarded its contract on a competitive basis and had provided guarantees it had no relations with the international oil trust.
 This case of corruption was reported by the anti-fascist politician Giacomo Matteotti - who was later kidnapped and killed by Mussolini's newborn secret police, just before he could report his discoveries to the Parliament — in his posthumous article, published in the July issue of English Life (a magazine founded by Brendan Bracken): Matteotti accused Sinclair Oil of being a pawn of Standard Oil, as well as revealing "grave irregularities concerning the concession."
 Matteotti's theses were echoed in the notes of Epifanio Pennetta, who contributed to the preliminary investigation on the murder: "To all appearances," companies like Nafta and Saper "were in competition with the Sinclair company, while in fact they were in cahoots with Sinclair" and added that Sinclair Oil was actually working "in concert" with Standard Oil.